Banel-Mgwevu/sa_ozow/README.md

 ## Overview

-The `my_payment_ozow_package` library provides functionality to interact with the Ozow API, facilitating the creation and processing of payment requests within Dart applications.
+The `my_payment_ozow_package` library provides functionality to interact with the Ozow API for South African Users, facilitating the creation and processing of payment requests within Dart applications.
 This package aims to simplify the integration of Ozow's payment services into your project.

 ## Installation